Separated sewer main installation

 Benefits of a separated sewer system

-Separating stormwater from wastewater is better because it:
+Separating rainwater from sewage is beneficial because it:

 • Prevents flooding by increasing capacity

-• Allows stormwater to be used as a resource
+• Allows rainwater to be used as a resource

 We are working toward the Province of BC's environmental goal to eliminate sewage overflows by 2050.
 As we replace combined sewer systems with separated sewer systems, properties will also need to have separated sewer systems.